 Chicago businessman Ferdinand Peck incorporated the Chicago Auditorium Association in 1886.
-With fellow board members Marshall Field (merchant prince), George Pullman (rail car manufacturer and prick) and Martin Ryerson (steel producer and Sullivan client), Peck set out to build America’s finest performance space and hired Adler & Sullivan to design it.
+With fellow board members Marshall Field (merchant prince), George Pullman (rail car manufacturer and Capitalist prick) and Martin Ryerson (steel producer and frequent Sullivan client), Peck set out to build America’s finest performance space and enlisted Adler & Sullivan to design it.
 Hard-nosed capitalists all, Peck & Co. appear to have driven the program toward self-sustenance: the 3,000 seat auditorium would be surrounded by a profit-making hotel and office space.
 Historian Joseph Siry has written more extensively about the project than I can here.

 Suffice to say, a large windowless volume for performance requires few if any openings and would normally present a bald and unattractive public face without the human scale that office and hotel windows might afford.
 In the intervening century and a quarter we’ve become used to such large free-standing cultural statements, whose masses can be tempered, even sublimated, in other ways.
 For some contemporary practitioners, this has been their step to starchitect status.

 What’s remarkable about all these buildings is that the program for performance halls has remained relatively unchanged in proportion since Charles Garnier designed the Paris Opera: 1/3 audience arrival and service; 1/3 auditorium; 1/3 back-of-the-house.
 In Chicago’s case, the profit-generating shell was quite literally frosting on the cake.